Kevin A. Milne

 A little bit of history:

-In college, after studying such varied fields as film, journalism, communications, pre-dentistry, pre-law, and German, Milne eventually earned a Bachelor of Science degree in psychology from Brigham Young University.
-One of the few things he didn’t study as an undergrad was business, which, ironically, is what he chose to pursue in graduate school, earning an MBA at Penn State University in 2000.
+Kevin Alan Milne was born in 1973 and grew up in Sherwood, Oregon, a quiet country town near Portland.
+He earned a diploma from Sherwood High school in 1991, in a graduating class of fewer than one hundred students.
+In college, after studying such varied fields as film, journalism, communications, pre-dentistry, pre-law, and German, Kevin eventually earned a Bachelor of Science degree in psychology from Brigham Young University.
+One of the few things he didn’t study as an undergrad was business, which is what he chose to pursue in graduate school, earning an MBA at Penn State University in 2000.

 FAQ's: